 Some model can only handle 3.5 oz of yarn while other more expensive models can hold up to 16 oz of yarn.

-Our Recommended Yarn Ball Winder
+Best Yarn Swift And Ball Winder

 It comes at a relatively low price and is easy to use.
 It makes small 3.5 oz balls so it’s appropriate for most small hobby projects.